Dictionary of Revolutionary Marxism

 [Recent Wall Street slang term:] A quantitative financial analyst, often a mathematician or at least someone extensively trained in mathematics, usually working for a bank or investment company, and who supposedly can calculate to the high degree of accuracy the varying risks in different kinds of highly

 leveraged investments.
-The fact that these so-called financial geniuses (a few of whom have even received the phoney “Nobel Prize” in economics) did not foresee or properly handle the financial meltdown in late 2008 shows that their complex mathematical models did not reflect actual capitalist economic reality.
+The fact that these so-called financial geniuses (a few of whom have even received the phony “Nobel Prize” in economics) did not foresee or properly handle the financial meltdown in late 2008 shows that their complex mathematical models did not reflect actual capitalist economic reality.

-QUANTITATIVE EASING
+QUANTITATIVE EASING (or QE)

-A euphemism within the economic centers of power in capitalist countries for massive money creation by the central bank which is then flooded into the financial system, often in order to prevent the collapse of some gigantic credit bubble.
-One of the methods used to do this is for the central bank to buy up the shaky debt of commercial banks to keep them from failing.
-Thus, in the fall of 2008, there was enormous “quantitative easing” by the Federal Reserve in the U.S., and by other central banks around the world, as part of their efforts to keep the world economy from totally collapsing.
+A euphemism within the economic centers of power in capitalist countries for massive money creation (in effect, just printing it) by the central bank which is then flooded into the financial system, often in order to prevent the near-term collapse of some gigantic credit bubble.
+One of the methods used to do this in the U.S. is for the Federal Reserve to buy up bonds issued by the Treasury Department, which has the effect of the Fed just printing money for the government to spend.
+(However, the money is not actually spent unless Congress authorizes specific expenditures.)
+Another of the methods used to implement QE is for the central bank to buy up the shaky debt of commercial banks (such as

 “The Bank of Japan pioneered the process known as quantitative easing (QE) in 2001-06, when it massively boosted the reserves that commercial banks held at the central bank.
 Its verdict on how well QE worked then ought to interest policy-makers today.
 It will also discomfort them.
 For all that it propped up Japan’s creaking banking system, QE did not really improve the economy nor end the country’s deflationary mindset.” —“Loose Thinking: Japan’s sobering experience of quantitative easing”, The Economist, Oct.
 17, 2009, p.
-90.
+90. [In January 2013 the Bank of Japan announced yet another round of tepid QE, but said it would not begin until 2014.]

 See also: